Brian-Paulsen/Tic-Tac-Toe/README.md

 # TIC-TAC-TOE
 This project creates a tic-tac-toe game with an AI player.
 The AI randomly picks based on the rules written below.
+I originally hacked together this project during my freshmen year, so the code quality is less than great.

 ## AI Rules
 The AI makes its decisions according to the following: